Dedicated health professionals are causing paranormal activity.

-This 4 story, large brick, funky yet still handsome, basically rectangular building was built to last.
-From the side walk on Market Street, behind an imposing fence, there is a steep set of steps which lead up to the land plateau on which this building was constructed.
+Maysville Hospital is a four story, rectangular brick building, funky yet still handsome, and built to last.
+From the sidewalk on Market Street, behind an imposing fence, there is a steep set of steps which lead up to the land plateau on which the hospital was constructed.
 There are three Greek columns on the front of the building, between the second and third floor.
-The triangular shaped marble which originally was placed on the top of the columns is missing.
+The triangular marble pieces which were originally placed on the top of the columns is missing.
 Ivy has covered the right side of the front.
-While some windows are broken or missing, many of the windows, especially on the 2-fourth floors seem to be in good shape.
+While some windows are broken or missing, many others, especially on the second through fourth floors seem to be in good shape.
 We were glad that the building didn’t suffer the fate of the Kalamazoo Sanitorium.

-Though there is a huge mess on the inside, which would cost a million dollars to clean up, this building really doesn’t look too destroyed on the outside, even when somewhat abandoned and neglected since 1983.
-For years, the powers that be tried to decide whether to renovate the still sturdy brick structure into a combination of retail stores, and apartments, like the Maysfield High School building, or just tear it down, which would be terribly expensive.
+Though there is a huge mess on the inside, which would cost a million dollars to clean up, this building really doesn’t look too destroyed on the outside, even though it has been somewhat abandoned and neglected since 1983.
+For years, the powers that be tried to decide whether to renovate the still sturdy brick structure into a combination of retail stores, and apartments, like the Maysfield High School building, or just tear it down, which also would be terribly expensive.
 Hopefully the preservation groups will succeed in turning this brick building into something useful once again, like apartments!

-After eleven years sitting vacant, this property was sold at public auction to Ester Johnson, connected to Classic Properties, a company specifically formed to take care of the building and transform it into a new use, renewing its purpose for the present and future.
-Classic Properties, in the 1990s did a beautiful job transforming Maysville High School buildings into apartments.
-However, financial woes plagued the renovation plans for Haysville Hospital.
-In 2000, Classic Properties offered to sell it to the city of Maysville, for $55,000, but the city thought better of it because of the 1 million dollar price tag needed to clean the building up.
+After eleven years sitting vacant, this property was sold at public auction to Ester Johnson, connected to Classic Properties, a company specifically formed to take care of the building and transform it into a new use, reviving its purpose for the present and future.
+Classic Properties, in the 1990s, did a beautiful job transforming Maysville High School buildings into apartments.
+However, financial woes plagued the renovation plans for Hayswood Hospital.
+In 2000, Classic Properties offered to sell it to the city of Maysville, for $55,000, but the city thought better of it because of the million dollar price tag needed to clean the building up.

 However, tearing down a huge brick building would also be terribly expensive, which left the fate of this building in limbo, and a tempting target for copper thieves, who stole the copper piping out of the place in 2006.

-As of 2007-08, the cogs of progress are slowly moving toward either to transform this huge structure into a combination of apartments/business development, or to bite the financial bullet and tear it down.
+As of 2007-08, the cogs of progress are slowly moving toward either to transform this huge structure into a combination of apartments/business development, or to tear it down.
 An environmental impact study has been done, with samples taken from all over the building.
 Hopefully, this grand building will be granted a new purpose for this community.

 HISTORY OF MANIFESTATIONS

-Hospitals are often places of saving lives and suffering and death as well, which opens the possibilities of lost spirits wandering around; People who died there as well as the dedicated health professionals, who can’t let go of their calling are some of the known entities who call the Hayswood Hospital their home or place of work, even when dead.
+Hospitals are inevitably places of life and death, and healing and suffering, which opens the possibilities of lost spirits wandering around.
+People who died there, as well as the dedicated health professionals who can’t let go of their calling, are some of the known entities who call the Maysville Hospital their home or place of work, even in the afterlife.

 The living have reported the feeling of being watched, both inside and outside the building.

-The neighbors have reported seeing: Glowing lights in the windows, and an apparition who likes to stand by the last third floor window.
-Also shadow people, presumed to be ex-patients, are seen by the living.
+Neighbors have reported seeing glowing lights in the windows, and an apparition who likes to stand by the last third floor window.
+Shadow people, presumed to be ex-patients, have also been seen by the living.